 Juris Doctor Program

 Brandeis School of Law is fully accredited by the American Bar Association and is a member of the Association of American Law Schools.
 The J.D.
 Program requires the completion of 90 semester hours, which can be completed on either a full-time or part-time basis.
 The full-time program is a three-year course of study for students who are able to devote virtually all of their time to the study of law.
-The part-time program is designed to meet the needs of students who have outside obligations, and is generally completed in four or five years.
+The part-time schedule is designed to meet the needs of students who have outside obligations, and is generally completed in four or five years.

 Students must maintain a cumulative grade point average (GPA) of 2.0 to remain in good academic standing.
 All first-year students begin the study of law in the fall semester.